A wave of new buildings and businesses continues to transform Harlem's 125th Street.

 222 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvd.

-This British sneaker and sportswear chain is joining newcomers like Nike and Snipes on 125th Street.
+The British sneaker and sportswear chain recently joined other newcomers like Nike and Snipes on 125th Street.

 233 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds